Choose the best fit

 A global standard

-We live in a time where people and organisations you have to interact with all around the world - customers, employees, citizens and vendors - work with a multitude of devices (workstation, laptops, tablet, mobile devices) from different vendors in many different circumstances.
+We live in a time where people and organisations you have to interact with all around the world - customers, employees, citizens and vendors - work with a multitude of devices (workstations, laptops, tablets, mobile devices) from different vendors in many different circumstances.
 ODF is the simplest solution to get access and share without any compromise on functionality.

 The future starts now